trladd/EmailyUdemyCourseRepo/README.md

 Heroku CLI
 First Heroku login
-To add heroku as a remote do 'git remote add heroku https://git.heroku.com/stormy-lake-36747.git' To push this to heroku do 'git push heroku master'
+To add heroku as a remote do 'git remote add heroku https://git.heroku.com/stormy-lake-36747.git' To push this to heroku do 'git push heroku master' (pushing non)